As Rav Schwartz states toward the end:

-There is also something called immersion-hypothermia, which can fatally shock the body for the first couple minutes upon hitting cold water, but let's say that perhaps the alcohol impaired immersion-hypothermia because Joughin said he didn't feel cold when he entered the water.
+There is also something called immersion-hypothermia, which fatally shocks the body for the first couple minutes upon hitting cold water.
+But let's say perhaps the alcohol impaired immersion-hypothermia because Joughin said he didn't feel cold when he entered the water.

 Anyway, Joughin headed for the upturned Collapsible B, but they initially told him there was no room.

 (Indeed, the men were balanced precariously on the upturned collapsible.)

 Fortunately, Isaac Maynard, one of the cooks working under Joughin, recognized the Chief Baker and bent to hold one of Joughin's hands while Joughin's other hand held onto the edge of the upturned collapsible.